Florida’s Spookiest Dive Sites

 7. SS Benwood

 If you’d like a good scare and you’re in the Key Largo area, then diving the SS Benwood would likely make your arm hair stand straight up.
 Oh, did we mention you can dive this site at night?
 While many of Florida’s wrecks are intentionally sunk to create an artificial reef, the SS Benwood went down after colliding with another boat, the Robert C. Tuttle, in the middle of the night.
 It’s actually rather mysterious how it all happened.
-The two boats saw each other as a “black object” nearby and signalled to each other the direction they’d go to prevent collision.
+The two boats saw each other as a “black object” nearby and signaled to each other the direction they’d go to prevent collision.
 For whatever reason, the signals were neither seen nor heard by either boat, causing the SS Benwood to run into the port side bow of the Robert C. Tuttle.
 She now sits in 25-45 feet of water off the coast of Key Largo, and divers of all levels and even snorkelers can observe the scattered skeleton of the SS Benwood.
 Though beware—when you’re out on a night dive at this chilling location, the sea turtles are quite mischievous here and love to sneak up and spook those who dare enter.

 6. Empire Mica